 Information on clinical trials

 Periodically, the practices of Raleigh Medical Group, Raleigh Adult Medicine, and Cary Medical Group participate in clinical trials.
-We work with PMG Research for seamless collaboration.
+We work with Accellacare for seamless collaboration.
 When available, new clinical trials are listed on this website under “News.”

 If you’re interested in participation, please speak with your physician.
 If you decide to participate in a clinical trial outside of Raleigh Medical Group, it’s very important to keep your local doctor informed.